Robust Market Interventions: Introduction

 \subsection{Related literature}

 Our paper contributes to the literature on the structure and theoretical properties of market power.
-For an early theoretical paper, see \citet{dixit1986comparative}; more recent studies include, for example, \citet{vives1999oligopoly}, \citet{azarvives2021}, \citet{nocke2018Multiproduct} and \citet{nocke2022Merger}.
-A recent strand of research in macroeconomics and industrial organization uses network models of differentiated oligopoly---similar to the one we consider here---to provide empirical estimates of efficiency losses due to market power (e.g., \citet{pelligrino2021} and \citet{edererpelligrino2021}).\footnote{See also \citet{elliott2019role} for related arguments about how network methods can be useful for competition authorities in developing antitrust investigations.}
+For an early theoretical paper, see \citet{dixit1986comparative}; more recent studies include, for example, \citet{vives1999oligopoly}, \citet{azarvives2021}, \citet{nocke2018Multiproduct}, and \citet{nocke2022Merger}.
+A recent strand of research in macroeconomics and industrial organization uses differentiated oligopoly network models---similar to the one we consider here---to provide empirical estimates of efficiency losses due to market power \citep[e.g., ][]{pelligrino2021,edererpelligrino2021}.\footnote{See also \citet{elliott2019role} for related arguments about how network methods can be useful for competition authorities in developing antitrust investigations.}

 Given these estimates of inefficiencies, a natural theoretical question is: What feasible interventions can improve welfare?
 Our main contribution is to analyze interventions from the perspective of an authority uncertain about the demand structure.
-Our analysis combines new spectral pass-through formulas with results building on the statistical theory of large matrices, and we identify conditions on the demand structure that ensure the robust achievement of welfare improvements even when many aspects of the demand structure cannot be accurately estimated.\footnote{Our focus on pass-through builds on work emphasizing the value of pass-through as a conceptual tool, e.g., \citet{marshall1890}, \citet{Pigou1920}, \citet{dixit1979price} and, more recently, \citet{weyl2013pass}, \citet{miklos2021pass} and \citet{JN2024}.} This approach has significant implications for the sorts of empirical models that are needed to design interventions in large markets with many goods.
-We elaborate on these issues in \Cref{concluding remarks_Hed}.
+Our analysis combines new spectral pass-through formulas with results building on the statistical theory of large matrices, and we identify conditions on the demand structure that ensure the robust achievement of welfare improvements even when many aspects of the demand structure cannot be accurately estimated.\footnote{Our focus on pass-through builds on work emphasizing the value of pass-through as a conceptual tool, e.g., \citet{marshall1890}, \citet{Pigou1920}, \citet{dixit1979price} and, more recently, \citet{weyl2013pass}, \citet{miklos2021pass} and \citet{JN2024}.} This approach has significant implications for understanding which kinds of empirical models are needed to design interventions in large markets with many goods.
+In particular, we note that the significant structure condition entails widespread complementarities in the economy, and this is distinctive relative to the focus on substitutabilities in the models of hedonic utility used in the literature.
+We elaborate on these issues in \Cref{concluding remarks}.